What is Personal Independence Payment?

 - Are you between 16 years old and state retirement age?

-- Have you had your impairment, health condition or disability for at least three months and expect it to last at least nine months?
+- Have you had your impairment, health condition or disability for at least three months and expect it to last for at least another nine months?

-- Have you been resident in the UK for 2 years out of the last three years?
+- Have you been resident in Scotland, England or Wales for 2 years out of the last three years?

 If you are not a British Citizen you should check the additional eligibility on the UK Government website.